 Comprehensive lactation support and counseling is covered during pregnancy and/or the breastfeeding period.
-The Plan covers the purchase or rental charge (not to exceed the purchase price) for a breast pump and equipment.
-Charges for supplies such as milk storage bags and extra ice packs, bottles or coolers are not covered.
+The Plan covers the purchase or rental charge (not to exceed the purchase price) for a breast pump.
+Charges for accessories or supplies such as repair kits, replacement or extra parts, milk storage bags and extra ice packs, bottles or coolers are not covered.
 Hospital grade pumps are covered when medically necessary.